 California Government Code Sections 65089.3, 65089.4, and 65089.5 govern the conformance process.
-These sections require that C/CAG determine every two years whether San Mateo County, including cities/towns within the county, conform to the requirements of the CMP based on information obtained through monitoring.
+These require C/CAG sections that determine every two years whether San Mateo County, including the cities/towns within county, conform to the requirements of the CMP based on information obtained through monitoring.
 A CMP roadway segment or intersection can be found to violate the LOS standard when levels of service are monitored biennially.